khansaUmatullah/PoultryInventory/README.md

 # Full Stack Web Application with Django and DRF

 This is a full-stack web application built using Django, Django Rest Framework (DRF), and MySQL for backend development.
-The frontend can be integrated with Angular.
+The frontend has been integrated with Django templates.

 ## Features
 - Full CRUD functionality for managing resources.